-This week, I obsessed over every aspect of the meal-replacement program, Nutrisystem.
-We’ve heard a lot of talk about this alternative, so we did one of our comprehensive reviews, looking closely at the ingredients, potential side effects, customer service quality and clinical research.
-Plus, we read hundreds of testimonials and experiences from all over the internet.
-Then, we summarized and condensed it all to give you the info you need.
+This week, I obsessed over every aspect of the Nutrisystem diet.
+Our in-depth review focused on the meal delivery system, pricing and auto-ship, customer service quality and clinical research.
+Plus, we read hundreds of testimonials and user experiences.
+Then, we summarized and condensed to give you the info you need.

 The Science – “Valid?”